collapsed-stacks/startups/questions/9394/building-traction-and-making-money-without-going-full-time.md

 - posted by: [Edward Moffett](https://stackexchange.com/users/4961599/edward-moffett) on 2016-07-22
 - score: 1

-<p>To answer your second question (gaining traction)</p>
+To answer your second question (gaining traction)

-<p>The key thing to gaining traction is to talk to your customers, and in doing so you will learn how they like to buy and how to build a relationship with them.</p>
+The key thing to gaining traction is to talk to your customers, and in doing so you will learn how they like to buy and how to build a relationship with them.

-<p>You can also get involved in the communities which your app would be applicable to.
-Not just pushing your app, but generally helping out and being involved in the community so that you are trusted. </p>
+You can also get involved in the communities which your app would be applicable to.
+Not just pushing your app, but generally helping out and being involved in the community so that you are trusted.